 During the pandemic we naturally saw deflation, a general decline of the price level of goods.
 Now we have started to see reflation; price growth that has been stimulated by fiscal or monetary policy.

-Expectations about vaccination-permitted reopening of economies, dovish central bank policy and a $1.9 trillion Biden administration fiscal package have boosted the reflation trade, as investors look to assets that will benefit most from a return to economic growth and a pickup in inflation.
+Vaccination-permitted reopening of economies, dovish central bank policy and a $1.9 trillion Biden administration fiscal package have boosted expectations for a surge of growth and a rise in prices.
+The reflation trade is focused on the assets that will benefit most from a return to economic growth and a pickup in inflation.

 Which Assets Benefit from Reflation?

 During reflation market sectors linked to economic growth typically do well.
 Among asset classes, reflation is generally favourable for commodities and stocks.

 Reflation benefits the stocks of banks and financials, industrials, energy and small-caps.
 Cyclical stocks such as car manufacturers, airlines, furniture retailers, clothing stores, hotels, and restaurants also tend to benefit .
 Riskier stocks and small caps typically do better than large caps during reflation.
 During a period of reflation, bond yields rise as investors expect a surge in economic growth and inflation.

 Reflation Trade and Forex